John Sedgwick: American Civil War

 Horse artillery headquarters in Brandy Station, Virginia, February 1864.
 Sedgwick stands at the far right between Generals George G. Meade and Alfred Torbert, along with staff officers.

-At the Battle of Gettysburg, his corps arrived late on July 2, and as a result only a few units were able to take part in the final Union counterattacks in the Wheatfield.
+At the Battle of Gettysburg, Sedgwick's corps arrived late on July 2, and as a result only a few units of his corps were able to take part in the final Union counterattacks in the Wheatfield.
 It was not kept together as a unit during the second and third days of the battle, its brigades scattered around to plug holes in the line.
-While much of Sedgwick's VI Corps was held in reserve at Gettysburg, it performed exceptionally at the Second Battle of Rappahannock Station in November, capturing four field pieces, eight stands of enemy colors and 1,700 prisoners.
+While much of Sedgwick's VI Corps was held in reserve at Gettysburg, it performed exceptionally at the Second Battle of Rappahannock Station in November, capturing four field pieces, eight stands of enemy colors, and 1,700 prisoners.

 Prior to the start of the Overland Campaign in the spring of 1864, George Meade reorganized the Army of the Potomac and dropped several underperforming generals.
-Sedgwick narrowly missed the chopping block, being that he was unpopular with Secretary of War Edwin Stanton for being a vocal admirer of departed Army of the Potomac commander George McClellan and for having shown insufficient enthusiasm for abolitionism and the Radical Republican platform.
+Sedgwick narrowly missed the chopping block, being unpopular with Secretary of War Edwin Stanton for being a vocal admirer of departed Army of the Potomac commander George B. McClellan and having shown insufficient enthusiasm for abolitionism and the Radical Republican platform.
 Sedgwick had also made enemies among the Radical Republicans by criticizing General Benjamin Butler, one of their favorites.
 Meade, realizing this, proposed reassigning Sedgwick to command in the Shenandoah Valley.
 Sedgwick himself acknowledged that he was war-weary by this point and would have welcomed reassignment to a post where not much fighting was expected.
 In a letter to his sister, he said that he could gladly leave the army without regret and wished to come home to New England.
-In the end however, General Franz Sigel got the Shenandoah Valley command, which ended up being a much more active theater in 1864 than anyone expected, and Sedgwick remained in command of the VI Corps.
+In the end, however, General Franz Sigel got the Shenandoah Valley command, which ended up being a much more active theater in 1864 than anyone expected, and Sedgwick remained in command of the VI Corps.

 In the Overland Campaign, the VI Corps was on the Union right at the Battle of the Wilderness and defended against assaults by Lt.
 Gen. Richard S. Ewell's Second Corps.